XenoX352/website-ucp-samp-open.mp/README.md

 | **Settings** | `gear`, `shield-shaded`, `key`, `palette` |
 | **Admin Panel** | `graph-up-arrow`, `table`, `person-gear`, `exclamation-triangle-fill` |

-> All icons are rendered using the official **Bootstrap Icons** font, which means no additional image requests — fast and crisp on every screen.

----

 ---

 ## Quick Start